Naveenan-25/M1_Calculator_Utility/5_Report/README.md

 # CONCLUSION

 * Finally I conclude that using the C programing we can build a calculator which performs the basic operations and complex operations.
 I have learned to make our code more efficient and also works under any kind situation.
-Firstly the concepts of the C program which I have used in the code is very understandable and userfriendly, from this project I gained many experience related to industrial structure that how should the project should be started and ended in industrial and civilized manner.
+The concepts of C program which I have used in the code is very understandable and userfriendly, from this project I gained many experience related to industrial structure that how should the project should be started and ended in industrial and civilized manner.